ktl1230/Image-Matching-and-3D-Reconstruction-Based-on-Vision-Foundation-Models-Public-/README.md

 3. Create a new project and upload images
 4. Run classification to group images by scene
 5. Navigate to 3D Viewer, select a group, and start reconstruction
-6. View and download the generated point cloud
+6. View the 3D point cloud in browser or download PLY/COLMAP files
+7. Check Geo Map tab for location visualization

+For detailed step-by-step instructions, see the **Tutorial** tab in the application dashboard.

 ## Reconstruction Parameters